Septian David Maulana: PSIS Semarang

 On 1 March 2020, he started his match in the 2020 Liga 1 season for PSIS, playing as a starter in a 2–0 lose over Persipura Jayapura.
 Septian only played 3 times for the club because the league was officially discontinued due to the COVID-19 pandemic.

 Septian scored his first goal of the 2021–22 season on 15 October 2021, also give two assists in an 3–0 home win game against Persik Kediri.
 On 3 December, he scored the opening goal when the game was only in its 6th minute, scoring a free-kick in a 1–2 lose over PSS Sleman.
 By the end of the 2021–22 season, he was a starter in all of the club's Liga 1 fixtures, as PSIS finished in seventh place on the Liga 1 table.

 Septian made his comeback to the squad, having previously been sidelined for a while due to a knee injury.
 In the match against Bhayangkara on 9 January 2023, Septian made his first appearance of the 2022–23 season, coming on as a substitute in the 72nd minute for Ridho Syuhada.
 Septian scored his first goal of the 2022–23 season on 4 February, opening the scoring with his acceleration past four opposing players in an away game against Persik Kediri.
 The game ended in a 1–2 victory for PSIS Semarang.
 On 17 February, Septian was a starter in Central Java Derby against Persis Solo at Jatidiri Stadium, also scored a penalty in the 79th minute in a 1–1 draw.
 On 1 March, he scored the opening goal, scoring a header in the 11st minute and give assists to Rizky Dwi Pangestu in PSIS's 3–2 lose over Bhayangkara.
+He added his fourth goals of the season on 2 April with one goal against PSS Sleman in a 5–2 home win at Jatidiri.
+On 9 June 2025, Septian officially left PSIS Semarang.